 We caught up with Bath University second-year psychology student Nele, on her return from volunteering at Nkosi’s Haven in South Africa over the summer.

-“I had quite a lot to do, there were different ways to handle the whole situation.”
+“I had quite a lot to do, there were different ways to handle the whole situation.
+I went with a ‘I can’ attitude, which gave me the motivation to find something to do that would benefit both sides.

 Nele was able to work with other volunteers in creating a workshop for the children at the centre:

 “Gail is one of the most hardworking women I have ever met, everyone knew who she was.
-It was great to see that we are working for a cause that was so useful and well known.
 I was really really attached to the kids and loved building something that will last.”

 I think psychology can be involved under very specific circumstances, we’ve seen the places that Nkosi’s works with, which could definitely involve psychology aspects like, life skills workshops and psychology workshops.